supertokens/blog/content/what-is-cross-origin-resource-sharing/index.md

 Here, we get the response from the server with cookies and tokens that allows us to proceed with the sign-in operation.
 One thing to note is that compared to our pre-flight, we now also have an additional `Access-Control-Expose-Headers` header.

-- `Access-Control-Expose-Headers` - The server indicating which response headers are available to scripts running in the browser.
+- `Access-Control-Expose-Headers` - The server indicating which response headers are available for the scripts running in the browser.
+Interestingly, the reason this exists is not because of security, but because of backward compatibility to when CORS did not exist.

 With this, we've now completed our first pre-flight request/response as well as our actual request/response for signing in!